-LaVine was simply tremendous tonight.
+LaVine was tremendous tonight.
 He finished with a cool 44 points, 10 rebounds and eight assists in 39 minutes of play, and shot 16-for-30 from the field (5-for-12 from three; 7-for-8 from the free throw line).
 After the Bulls fell to the Kings on Friday, LaVine said he was fully prepared for any amount of advanced opportunity that might come his way.
 He proved that tonight.
 The Cavaliers threw the kitchen sink (and Tristan Thompson, for a couple possessions) at him, and it didn't matter.
 It was one week to the day of LaVine dropping 42 (21 in the fourth quarter) against the Cavs in Chicago.

 "Just playing the game the way it should be," LaVine said of his performance.
 "Third quarter they switched up their defense and I felt like I had to be a little more of a facilitator, there was a lot of attention.